RakhithJK/BishopFox-sliver-wiki/External-Builders.md

 If a given format/target combination is supported by multiple external builders you will be prompted to select one for the build.

+#### Limitations

+Currently external builds do not support DNS canaries.

 ## Implant Customization

 You are welcome to customize the implant source code under the terms of Sliver's [GPLv3 license](https://github.com/BishopFox/sliver/blob/master/LICENSE).
 While we plan to improve the workflow over time, currently the easiest way to operationalize changes to the implant source code is: